-In 2024, it is estimated that about 15,122 Australians were diagnosed with lung cancer and about 8,900 people died from the disease.
+In 2024, it is estimated that about 15,122 Australians were diagnosed with lung cancer and almost 9,000 people died from the disease.

 It is the responsibility of all healthcare providers in Australia to work towards providing a culturally safe NLCSP for all people who may benefit.

-New program resources and education are now available to support you to get ready for the launch of the program.
+New program resources and education are now available to support you to deliver the program.